 - (3) Grade; Contour.
 Fences shall be installed plumb and the top finish of the fence shall be uniform.
 Fences shall follow the contour of the ground to the extent practical.
 Adjustments for grade shall occur at the bottom of the fence. - (4) Height.
 Fence height shall be measured from the surface of the ground immediately below the fence.
 Berms, retaining walls or other methods to raise the elevation of the fence site shall require approval by the Building Inspector prior to installation.
 The height of fences and walls shall be measured vertically from the finished grade on the exterior side of the fence.
 Raising the finished grade by placing fill solely for the purpose of adding additional height to a fence is prohibited.
-If a fence is placed on a berm, the berm shall be included in the height of the fence and the height will be measured vertically from the base of the berm. - (5) Placement Near Sidewalks.
-Fences shall be installed no closer than six (6) inches to a public sidewalk. - (6) Fence Placement Where Utility Easements Exist.
-Where there is an existing utility easement, no fence may be located closer than three (3) feet to such utility easement.
-In newly platted land divisions, fences shall be located then (10) feet from the utility easement.
+If a fence is placed on a berm, the berm shall be included in the height of the fence and the height will be measured vertically from the force and the height will be measured vertically from the base of the berm. - (5) Placement near sidewalks.
+Fences shall be installed no closer than two (2) feet to a public sidewalk. - (6) Fence Placement where Public Easements Exist.
+Where there is an existing public easement, no fence may be located within the easement area.